thiagobruch/amazon_shopping_list_scrape/README.md

 2 - Go to Your Account => Login & Security and click on "Turn On" under 2-step verification<BR>
 3 - Select the Authentication App<BR>
 4 - Click on "Can't scan the barcode" and save the Key (13 sets of 4 characters each)<BR>
-5 - Remove the sapces of the Key (you will have something like this "ASDMASDFMSKDMKSFMKLASDDADABB6JNRNF7WFEHQW23H238R7843")<BR>
+5 - Remove the spaces of the Key (you will have something like this "ASDMASDFMSKDMKSFMKLASDDADABB6JNRNF7WFEHQW23H238R7843")<BR>

 ### If you already have 2-step verification enable:<BR>
 1 - Login to Amazon https://www.amazon.com/<BR>
 2 - Go to Your Account => Login & Security and click on "Manage" under 2-step verification<BR>
 3 - Under Authenticator App, click on Add New App<BR>
 4 - Click on "Can't scan the barcode" and save the Key (13 sets of 4 characters each)<BR>
-5 - Remove the sapces of the Key (you will have something like this "ASDMASDFMSKDMKSFMKLASDDADABB6JNRNF7WFEHQW23H238R7843")<BR>
+5 - Remove the spaces of the Key (you will have something like this "ASDMASDFMSKDMKSFMKLASDDADABB6JNRNF7WFEHQW23H238R7843")<BR>

 ### How to get the Home Assistant Webhook URL:<BR>
 1 - Go to your Home Assistant interface and go to Settings, Automations & Scenes, Automations<BR>